dv347/llm-evo/README.md

 # Overview

-This is the replication package for a paper currently under peer review.
+This is the replication package for the GECCO 2025 paper *Program Synthesis with LLM-Predicted Minimal Specialized Grammars*.
 The repository contains the implementation and experimental framework for exploring program synthesis using specialized grammars predicted by large language models (LLMs).

 # PonyGE2